|The Frankfurt-Tipp rating:|

 |Original title:||Don't Worry, He Won't Get Far on Foot|

 |Direction:||Gus Van Sant|

 |Production country:||USA 2018|

-John Callahan (Joaquin Phoenix) loves to just live into the day.
-He encounters the difficult aspects of his everyday life with cynical humour and a little too much alcohol.
-This preference has fatal consequences after an overflowing binge drinking tour: After a serious car accident, John ends up in hospital, where he learns that he will never be able to walk again.
-Although this message threatens to put him in a deep hole, he is persuaded to take part in a withdrawal therapy with the Anonymous Alcoholics.
-On the hard way out of addiction John discovers his talent for biting cartoons - a talent that will lead his life in a whole new direction…
+John Callahan (Joaquin Phoenix) loves to just live in the day.
+He counters the heavy aspects of his daily life with a cynical sense of humor and a little too much alcohol.
+This preference has fatal consequences after an excessive drinking spree: After a serious car accident, John ends up in the hospital, where he learns that he will never walk again.
+Although this message threatens to plunge him into a deep hole, he allows himself to be persuaded to take part in rehab therapy with Alcoholics Anonymous.
+On the hard road out of addiction, John discovers his talent for biting cartoons - a talent that will take his life in a whole new direction.

-He plays the "strangest man on four wheels", as Robin Williams once called John Callahan, really great.
-His play blends perfectly into Van Sant's production, which manages a successful balancing act between comedy and drama and which luckily never gets too thick, even in more emotional scenes.
-The good cast, from which especially Jonah Hill stands out in a very unusual role, but also Jack Black, is also supported by scenes in which Callahan's cartoons are brought to life.
+He plays the funniest man on four wheels, as Robin Williams once called John Callahan, really great.
+His acting fits in perfectly with Van Sant's production, which manages a successful balancing act between comedy and drama, and thankfully never lays it on too thick, even during the more emotional scenes.
+The fine ensemble of actors, from which Jonah Hill in a very unusual role, but also Jack Black, particularly stand out, are further supported by scenes in which Callahan's cartoons are brought to life.

 So Don't Worry, running away doesn't work is a dramaturgically, acting and visually accomplished film.
 A little too long perhaps, but overall a stirring insight into the life of an artist who has not been without controversy, but in any case with his cartoons for the scene trend-setting.
 For this there is clearly a: Worth seeing!